Trademark Lawyer in Toronto, Trademark Registration Services

 Trademark Registration

-We’ll help register your trademark with the Canadian Intellectual Property Office (CIPO), guiding your application through each step.
+We help register your trademark with the government, guiding your application through each step.

 Trademark Enforcement

-We’ll help you stop competitors from interfering with your business by using your trademarks or anything similar.
+We help you stop competitors who are using your trademarks or anything similar and are interfering with your business.

 Trademark Infringement

-We’ll help you respond to claims that you’re interfering with competitors’ trademarks, and help you avoid further claims.
+We help you respond to claims that you’re interfering with competitors’ trademarks, and help you avoid further issues.

 Trademark Assignment